EarnestResearch/yambda/README.md

 1. Add a SAM template that defines the resources needed by your lambda function in your new directory.
 It should be named `template.yaml`.
 Use `CodeUri:
 '{{ZIP_FILE_PATH}}'` for the code URI attribute.
-1. Define a new executable in `package.yaml`.
+1. Define a new executable in `aws-lambda-haskell-runtime-client.cabal`.
 Use the name of your directory as the executable name.
 1. Add the directory name to the `EXAMPLES` variable in the `Makefile`.
 1. Run `make` to verify there are no errors.